marijnh/Eloquent-JavaScript/04_data.md

 (and including) `end`.

 Next, write a `sum` function that takes an array of numbers and returns the sum of these numbers.
-Run the previous program and see whether it does indeed return 55.
+Run the example program and see whether it does indeed return 55.

 {{index "optional argument"}}

-As a bonus assignment, modify your `range` function to take an optional third argument that indicates the "step" value used to build up the array.
-If no step is given, the array elements go up by increments of one, corresponding to the old behavior.
+As a bonus assignment, modify your `range` function to take an optional third argument that indicates the "step" value used when building the array.
+If no step is given, the elements go up by increments of one, corresponding to the old behavior.
 The function call `range(1, 10, 2)` should return `[1, 3, 5, 7, 9]`.
 Make sure it also works with negative step values so that `range(5, 2, -1)`